DanielPreineder/trinityaudioapi/README.md

 target_link_libraries(YourTarget INTERFACE CarbonTrinityAudioAPI)
 ```

+**NOTE: When adding new methods to the interface with a Blue dependecy, always add them at the bottom of the class**

 # Building the default project Locally

 1. run after cloning this repository, or any carbon-component, `cd` into it and run `git submodule update --init`